marcosmol204/redis-approaches/CONTRIBUTING.md

 ## Contribution model

-### Steering committee
+### Core team

-Members of the steering committee work together to provide guidance and future direction to the project.
-The steering committee members are responsible for approving new best approachs, and ensuring the content is relevant.
+Members of the core team work together to provide guidance and future direction to the project.
+The core teams members are responsible for approving new best approachs, and ensuring the content is relevant.

 ### Collaborators

 Collaborators are members who are contributing to the repository on a regular basis.
-Please check [Pull requests ](#pull-requests) section.
+Please check [Pull requests](#pull-requests) section.